Skip to main content

 Although indigestion is very common, symptoms can differ from person to person or vary for the same individual at different times.
 Some of the most common symptoms of indigestion include:

-Growling stomach icon
+• Growling stomach

 Growling stomach

-Burping and gas icon
+• Burping and gas

 Burping and gas

-Bloating icon
+• Bloating

 Bloating

-Nausea icon
+• Nausea

 Nausea

-Heartburn and acid reflux icon
+• Heartburn and acid reflux

 Heartburn and acid reflux

-Uncomfortable feeling of fullness icon
+• Uncomfortable feeling of fullness during or soon after a meal

-Uncomfortable feeling of fullness during a meal or soon after
+Uncomfortable feeling of fullness during or soon after a meal

 Typically, symptoms of indigestion last anywhere from a few minutes to a few hours.
 If discomfort from indigestion persists for more than two weeks, or you feel severe pain, talk to your doctor.
 Similarly, if you experience other symptoms such as weight loss, repeated vomiting, trouble swallowing, fatigue, shortness of breath, blood in your stool, or chest pain, you should consult a healthcare provider immediately.

-Tip icon
+Tip

 How to Help Indigestion